sachinsoumya/my-netflix/README.md

 59.Expand and collapse the recommended cards lists by clicking on arrow button .
 60.Added the functionality to add movies to myList and remove from myList.
 61.Used firebase database (FireStore) to create the collection of each user and add the documents to that collection and its document contains two fields like movie id and poster path.
+62.Fixed bugs on Trailer component by creating a separate hook for modal trailer video like useModalMovieTrailer rather using the same hook useMovieTrailer .
+Previously we are using the same hook useMovieTrailer , then we faced bug like correct trailer was not coming as per trailer id.
+63.Added tooltip on added to my movie list.
+64.Added feature like remove movie items from my movie list.
+65.Created separate state like recommendedTrailerVideo inside the movie slice.
+66.Updated the recommendedTrailerVideo state by data coming from the api calling for videos of a particular movie(id) clicking on the play button of RecommendCard component also navigate the page to /watch?movieId=id using useNavigate hook.
+67.Added play movie trailer feature in recommended card component.And the trailer will be playing in /watch?movieId=id route path where id is the id of the movie and it comes dynamically.
+68.Then we subscribe to the recommendedTrailerVideo state inside the FullTrailer component and did conditional rendering inside the FullTrailer component.

 # Features -

 - login/Sign up page
+  - Header
   - log in/Sign up form
   - after logged in it will redirect to browse screen
 - Browse page (only comes after authentication )
   - Header
   -Main Movie
    - Trailer in background
    - Title and description
   - MovieSuggestion
     - MovieLists
       - Details of movie along with its trailer ,descriptions like overview , genres and recommended movie lists
 - NetFlix gpt
   -Search bar
   -Movie Suggestion